mintyfly/kevonc.github.io/_posts/2013-08-01-when-front-end-meets-back-end.markdown

   });
 {% endhighlight %}

-<strong>Step 2: Define a complete method in controller with Ruby on Rails</strong>
+###Step 2: Define a complete method in controller with Ruby on Rails
 I'm finding a task record based on its id and changing its completed column (boolean) from false to true, then I call a respond_to to provoke the next javascript action.

 {% highlight ruby %}